-5.1 First Stage

-5.1.1 1The Commission will assess, on the basis of the written application documents required under No. 2.3, whether or not an applicant is suitable for a program pursuant to No. 1 (First stage of the aptitude assessment process).
-2For this purpose, the Commission evaluates and grades the candidate's application documents on a scale ranging from 0 to 60 points, 0 being the worst and 60 the best possible result.
+- 5.1 First stage of the aptitude assessment process - 5.1.1 1The commission will assess, on the basis of the written application documents required under no. 2.3, whether or not an applicant is suitable for a program pursuant to no. 1 (First stage of the aptitude assessment process).
+2For this purpose, the commission evaluates and grades the candidate's application documents on a scale ranging from 0 to 60 points, 0 being the worst and 60 the best possible result.